vegaprotocol/specs/protocol/0044-LIQM-lp_mechanics.md

 ## Acceptance Criteria
 - Through the API, I can list all active liquidity providers for a market (<a name="0044-LIQM-001" href="#0044-LIQM-001">0044-LIQM-001</a>)
 - The [bond slashing](https://github.com/vegaprotocol/vega/blob/develop/integration/features/verified/liquidity-provision-bond-account.feature) works as the feature test claims. (<a name="0044-LIQM-002" href="#0044-LIQM-002">0044-LIQM-002</a>).
-- Change of "market.liquidity.bondPenaltyParameter" will have immediate impact on bond account, general account, and potentially bond holder will be closed out (when bond penalty is implied). (<a name="0044-LIQM-003" href="#0044-LIQM-003">0044-LIQM-003</a>)
+- Change of network parameter `bond-penalty-parameter` will not have immediate impact on bond account and general account.
+It will only happen when bond penalty is implied when a liquidity provider has insufficient capital to make the transfers for their mark to market or other settlement movements, and/or margin requirements arising from their orders and open positions. (<a name="0044-LIQM-003" href="#0044-LIQM-003">0044-LIQM-003</a>)
-- Change of "market.liquidity.stakeToCcySiskas" will impact bond account when a liquidity provider transaction is approved, the size of their staked bond is immediately transferred from their general account to this bond account. (<a name="0044-LIQM-004" href="#0044-LIQM-004">0044-LIQM-004</a>)
+- Change of `stake_to_ccy_siskas` will impact size of the orders on the order book immediately. (<a name="0044-LIQM-004" href="#0044-LIQM-004">0044-LIQM-004</a>)
-- Change of "market.liquidityProvision.shapes.maxSize" will impact LP order shape when the LP order is far from the mark price and LP pegged volume is large.
-Since liquidity provider orders automatically refresh, the change of LP order shape gets changed when LP order is automatically refreshed. (<a name="0044-LIQM-005" href="#0044-LIQM-005">0044-LIQM-005</a>)
+- Change of `max_size` will not impact LP commintment immediately, but will limit the LP commitment numbers into this `max_size` when a new LP commitment is made. (<a name="0044-LIQM-005" href="#0044-LIQM-005">0044-LIQM-005</a>)